Garbage: In Paris streets, heaps of it become protest symbol

 But like many nonchalant and strike-hardened Parisians, Salazar doesn’t mind.

 “I’m fortunate to live here, but I’m 200% behind these guys,” Salazar said.
-“They’re smelling it all day long,” he said, though “it” wasn’t precisely the word he used.
+“They’re smelling it all day long,” he said, though “it” wasn’t the word he used.
 “They should get early retirement.”

 He is among the majority of French who, polls show, oppose President Emmanuel Macron’s decision to raise the retirement age by two years, from 62 to 64 for most and from 57 to 59 for garbage collectors.